 The tour is, of course, possible to book.
 Please contact us for further details and information.

 In most cases yes!
 There is a minimum number of riders required to operate a scheduled motorbike tour.
 However, as our minimum amount required is only two riders in most cases we can fit you in a tour with other riders already booked, if not, providing you give us some notice we can take a reservation from you and open it up for others to join your tour thus making the minimum required number.
 At the end of the day be sure to contact us!
 Of course, the other way can be, that you have to pay the full price for two riders.

 Most customers touring with us usually come from Bangkok, and in this case, we recommend traveling up to Chiang Mai by one of the many flights operating on this route.
 It is not expensive and with companies such as Air Asia (www.airasia.com) or Bangkok Airways (www.bangkokair.com).
 The earlier you book, the cheaper the flight.
 The train (night train) is another option; however, the Thai train network needs a serious overhaul!
-Take a look at the difference between the train cost and the flight costs compared to one hour flying time or a 12 hour train journey along with the fact that the trains are notoriously unreliable.
+Take a look at the difference between the train and the flight costs compared to one hour of flying time or a 12-hour train journey along with the fact that the trains are notoriously unreliable.
 The train option is usually the odd one out!
-Also, a lot of busses start every hour from Bangkok’s Northern Bus Terminal (Mo Chit – Chatuchak) to Chiang Mai.
+Also, a lot of buses start every hour from Bangkok’s Northern Bus Terminal (Mo Chit – Chatuchak) to Chiang Mai.
 Travel time with the bus will be around 8 hours.